Search for heavy long-lived multi-charged particles in the full LHC Run 2 $pp$ collision data at $\sqrt{s}$ = 13 TeV using the ATLAS detector: Event and candidate selections

 \subsection{Ionization estimators and tight/final selections}

 The average specific energy loss is described by the Bethe--Bloch formula~\cite{1930AnP...397..325B}.
 Since a particle's energy loss increases quadratically with its charge, an MCP would leave a very characteristic signature of high ionization in the detector.
 Ionization losses in the sensitive elements are evaluated for the pixel, TRT, and MDT subdetector systems.
 The pixel \dEdx{} is calculated from the truncated mean of the \dEdx{} values of the clusters associated with the track by excluding the largest \dEdx{} measurement(s): one in case of three or four initial clusters, or two in case of a larger number of initial clusters~\cite{SUSY-2016-03}.
 IBL clusters with the overflow bit raised are also excluded from this calculation.
 The truncated-mean approach allows large fluctuations in the \dEdx{} measurements to be reduced and improves the \dEdx{} resolution.
 The TRT \dEdx{} is the truncated mean of the straw-level \dEdx{} estimates, derived from the time interval when the signal remains above the low threshold.
 Each drift tube of the MDT system provides a signal proportional to the charge from ionization collected during \SI{18.5}{\ns} after the first electrons arrive at the wire; a truncated mean of these measurements is treated as the MDT \dEdx{} estimator.
 For the TRT and MDT, only one measurement per track is excluded as the final track-level distributions of TRT or MDT \dEdx{} do not change significantly when more than one measurement is excluded.
-Calibrations and corrections of the \dEdx{} estimators include removal of their dependencies: \begin{itemize} \item on geometrical quantities: pseudorapidity, distance between a particle track and an anode wire for the TRT and MDT; \item related to various detector effects: dependence on the number of hits, radiation damage leading to run-by-run response differences for the pixel detector~\cite{ATLAS:2022pib}, occupancy for the pixel detector and TRT, differences between the responses in the different detector sections for the MDT, etc. \end{itemize}
+Calibrations and corrections of the \dEdx{} estimators include removal of their dependencies: \begin{itemize} \item related to various detector effects: dependence on the number of hits, radiation damage leading to run-by-run response differences for the pixel detector~\cite{ATLAS:2022pib}, occupancy for the pixel detector and TRT, differences between the responses in the different detector sections for the MDT, etc.; \item on geometrical quantities: pseudorapidity, distance between a particle track and an anode wire for the TRT and MDT.
+The calibration is performed by assessing the difference between the \dEdx{} estimators in data and simulation in a $\Zmm{}$ control sample and by reweighting the \dEdx{} estimators in bins of these geometrical quantities in simulation based on the data distributions. \end{itemize}

 The significance of the \dEdx{} variable in each subdetector is defined by comparing the observed signal, $\text{\dEdx{}}$, with the average value for a highly relativistic muon: